bartPrzybysz/gandouplot/README.md

 ## Setup

-Place the growthplot.exe and growthplot_config.json in the same directory.
+Place the growthplot_config.json in the growthplot directory.
 ```
-example-directory
+growthplot
+|   ...
 |   growthplot.exe
 |   growthplot_config.json
+|   ...
 ```

 The growthplot_config.json file should contain the following: